-- Answers must be submitted in Word format no later than 5:00 PM EST on the date that it is due.
-Answers will not be accepted after this time.
-Your exam will be marked as a fail in these cases. - You are required to answer THREE (3) QUESTIONS (ONE QUESTION FROM EACH OF PARTS A, B & C).
-Each answer should be no more than 1000 words (12-point Times New Roman font, standard margins, and double-spaced) in length. - If you need clarification or have questions that arise once the exam has been sent to you, direct your questions to the Graduate Administrator at researchstream@daniels.utoronto.ca with a CC to your Supervisor and the PhD Director. - Given the nature of the exam, there is not an expectation that students will quote directly from sources but will rather be able to offer general assessments of the arguments, approaches, etc. from each text.
+- The student must submit required forms and supporting documents according to the enrolment requirements stated in the Enrolment section above. - Any medical, mental health, and/or accessibility issues must be discussed with Markus Peterson and/or the PhD Program Director and the appropriate University Office (e.g., the Accessibility Office) at least six weeks prior to the exam.
+Any accommodations suggested/approved must be in place before the exam begins. - You are required to answer THREE (3) QUESTIONS (ONE QUESTION FROM EACH OF PARTS A, B & C).
+Each answer should be no more than 1000 words (12-point Times New Roman font, standard margins, and double-spaced) in length. - Given the nature of the exam, there is not an expectation that students will quote directly from sources but will rather be able to offer general assessments of the arguments, approaches, etc. from each text.
 As such, a standard citation style is not necessary.
-However, when referring to a source, it is expected that students will integrate authors and titles into the body of their text. - The exam is closed book (i.e. notes are not permitted). - No one other than you may read, edit, or comment on your exam prior to submission. - If, for any reason, you feel you cannot complete the exam on time, do not quit writing and please inform the Graduate Administrator.
-You must turn in as much writing as you possibly can.
-If you do not turn in any writing or you do not notify the Graduate Administrator of problems at the time they occur, the exam will be marked as a fail.
+However, when referring to a source, it is expected that students will integrate authors and titles into the body of their text. - The exam is closed book (i.e., notes are not permitted). - No one other than you may read, edit, or comment on your exam prior to submission.